ucdavisdatalab/geocoding-workshop/README.md

 ### You Try:

 This list of restaurants and addresses in downtown Davis came directly from their listing in Google Maps and is pretty typical of geocoding datasets.
-You can get your own copy in the [data folder](/data).  ***The MMQGIS Geocode from Street Layer tool requires that the street address be separated into two columns*** - one for the street number and another for the street name.
-How would you clean this dataset & prepare it for use with the MMQGIS plugin?
+You can get your own copy in the [data folder](/data).  ***The MMQGIS Geocode from Street Layer tool requires that the street address be separated into two columns - one for the street number and another for the street name.*** How would you clean this dataset & prepare it for use with the MMQGIS plugin?
+Using a spreadsheet program (Excel, Calc, etc.), prepare this dataset.

 |Restaurant|Street|City|State|Zip|
 |---|---|---|---|---|